topfreegames/khan/docs/API.md

           [membership],     //a list of the above membership structure ],
         "memberships": [
+          "pendingApplications": [
+            [membership],   //a list of all the pending applications in this clan ],
-          "pending": [
+          "pendingInvites": [
-            [membership],   //a list of all the pending memberships in this clan ],
+            [membership],   //a list of all the pending invites in this clan ],
           "denied": [
             [membership],   //a list of all the denied memberships in this clan